-A massive 70% of Americans eat lunch at their desk, making computer keyboards a hotbed for bacteria.
+A massive 70% of Americans eat lunch at their desk, making computer keyboards a breeding ground for bacteria.
 One study found that keyboards harbor five times the bacteria found on a toilet seat, but 10% of people never clean them (eek!).
 Set aside time every Friday to give your desk a once-over with disinfectant spray.
-Pay attention to the mouse, too, and use a cotton swab dipped in alcohol to clean between keys.
+Don’t forget to pay attention to the mouse, and use an alcohol-dipped cotton swab to clean between keys.

 Frequency: Every three months

-Pillowcase protectors can help shield your bed from dust mites and daily grime, but don’t forget to wash the pillow itself; Wilson tells Huffington Post every three months is ideal.
+Pillowcase protectors can help shield your bed from dust mites and daily grime, but don’t forget to wash the pillow itself.
+In fact, Wilson tells Huffington Post that every three months is ideal.
 Depending on your allergies, pillows should be replaced as often as every six months, although he admits most people are fine to keep them for three years.

 Frequency: Every two months

 You might regularly wash your linens, but what about your mattress?
 Carolyn Forte of the Good Housekeeping Institute says mattress pads need to be washed every two months and that you get bonus points for cleaning your mattress while the protector is in the wash.
 Her cleaning hack?
 Sprinkle the mattress with baking soda to absorb odor, vacuum it, then spray the mattress with Lysol to kill bacteria.

 Frequency: Every six to 12 months